DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 \[00:01:54\] **David Waumsley:** So we’ve still taking a step back ’cause we’ve got our website out.
 Yeah.
 And now we’ve gotta decide who it’s for and do the design stuff. ’cause that’s really where we start.
 We started with clients and and we had to ask ’em why they wanted their website and we now we’ve got a perfect opportunity even though it’s a bit self-indulgent, I dunno what this episode’s gonna be like, but it does give us a live project where we can look at things from both the designer and the client perspective as we are both Yeah.

 \[00:02:22\] **Nathan Wrigley:** So shall I pop it on the screen?
 Yeah, actually that’s, that would be useful.
 Our show notes.
-First of all, I should say, dear listener, If you are listening to this, maybe quite of the things, quite a lot of the things that we’re gonna mention in this podcast episode are related to what you’re seeing on the screen.
+First of all, I should say, dear listener, If you are listening to this, maybe quite of the things, quite a lot of the things that we’re gonna mention in this chat episode are related to what you’re seeing on the screen.

 You can find us.
 On, YouTube, if you go to the URLI mentioned previously, no doubt there will be a link to the video. so you’ll be able to see what we’re talking about, but bear with us.
 Hopefully we’ll manage to do it in an audio form as well.
 So there it is, there is our fully featured, finished complete, and.

 Nothing to fix websites.
 It’s pretty bare bones, isn’t it?
 Other?

 \[00:03:00\] **David Waumsley:** Yeah.
 It’s just functional.
 Yeah. because we didn’t do what anything I think you would expect to do for that would be classed as a design process.
-And here was the thing, because we decided for this podcast, we would take our source of truth for everything we talked about being the W three C, but when it comes to design, I’m not sure what that was.
+And here was the thing, because we decided for this chat, we would take our source of truth for everything we talked about being the W three C, but when it comes to design, I’m not sure what that was.

 So I thought.
 How do we start a web project?
 Who will we go to first?
 And I thought, the next best thing might be the NDN records that have a short article, which is called How Do I Start To Design My Website?
 And it doesn’t mention the term project ideation, which is a really fancy term, but the rest of it’s really plain English and it’s basically asks us three questions which we need to answer for ourselves, Nathan, about we are.